kevinhartley/Fetch-Test-Project/README.md

 # Time Spent: Approximately how long did you spend working on this project?
 How did you allocate your time?

-- This took a weekend.
+- A couple hours a day over a weekend.

 # Trade-offs and Decisions: Did you make any significant trade-offs in your approach?